 The deadline for agenda items shall be at the city clerk's office on or before 10:00 a.m. on Thursday immediately preceding each regular city council meeting, except when the regular meeting time has changed due to holidays or rescheduling of the meeting.
 In such cases the deadline for agenda items will be adjusted to accommodate the meeting.
-All items for discussion or action at the regular city council meeting shall be included in an agenda provided by the city clerk to the aldermen, the mayor, and the city attorney via Legistar internet by 4:00 p.m. on Thursday, or by delivery by 12:00 noon on Friday, immediately preceding the regular council meeting.
+All items for discussion or action at the regular city council meeting shall be included in an agenda provided by the city clerk to the aldermen, the mayor, and the city attorney via internet by 4:00 p.m. on Thursday, immediately preceding the regular council meeting.

-The city clerk shall place the items on the tentative-agenda in the order that each item is received in the clerk's office.
-Before 12:00 noon on the day of the council meeting, if requested by the mayor or any three aldermen, the mayor and the city clerk may change the final arrangement of the meeting agenda.
+The city clerk shall place the items on the agenda in the order that each item is received in the clerk's office.